LIME

 stratify=y)

-Below we have first transformed text data from text to float format using TF-IDF vectorizer and then fitted that transformed data to random forest classifier.
-We have then evaluated model performance on test data printing classification metrics like accuracy, confusion matrix, and classification report.
+Below we have first transformed text data from text to float format using TF-IDF vectorizer and then fitted that transformed data to a random forest classifier.

 If you are interested in learning about feature extraction from text data which we have performed here then please feel free to check our tutorial on the same which gives details insight on the topic.